hniksic/sendable/README.md

-`SendRc` can get away with allowing this because it requires proof that all access to the allocated value in the previous thread was relinquished before allowing the value to be pinned to a new thread. `SendRc<RefCell<u32>>` is sound because if you clone it and send the clone to a different thread, you won't be able to access the data, nor or clone or even drop it - any of these would result in a panic.
+`SendRc` can get away with allowing this because it requires proof that all access to the allocated value in the previous thread was relinquished before allowing the value to be pinned to a new thread. `SendRc<RefCell<u32>>` is sound because if you clone it and send the clone to a different thread, you won't be able to access the data, nor clone or even drop it - any of these would result in a panic.

 One could fix the issue by using the full-blown `Arc<Mutex<T>>` or `Arc<RwLock<T>>`.
 However, that slows down access to data because it requires atomics, poison checks, and